 To request help during these office hours:

 - Under the CS 349 - Fall 2020 team, locate the Office Hours channel.

-- When they are available, the TA or person holding the office hours will video-chat you in MS Teams.
+- When they are available, the TA or person holding the office hours will privately video-call you in MS Teams.